MyNameIsTrez/MyNameIsTrez.github.io/_posts/2026-05-22-slow-is-smooth-smooth-is-fast.md

 I think a lot of low quality code gets written when programmers rush themselves, rather than taking plenty of time to consider all options.
 I personally think programmers often feel more rushed than they actually are, because they feel embarrassed if they spend more time on something than they would like.

-I have *never* seen anyone specifically point out this hidden personal embarrassment factor, in any of the programming blog posts I read and videos I watched over the past decade.
+In a decade of reading programming blogs and watching videos, I've almost never seen anyone specifically call out this hidden personal embarrassment factor.
+It seems to be the elephant in the room that everyone talks around.

 I think most programmers are totally capable of consistently writing superb quality code, if they just allowed themselves to slow down.